jazracherif/audacity_sdcnd/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I used the udacity data and recorded one additional lap on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![alt text][center1]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I also recorded the vehicle  taking sharp turns a few times.

-![alt text][image3]
+![alt text][sharp-left]
-![alt text][image4]
+![alt text][sharp-center]
-![alt text][image5]
+![alt text][sharp-right]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would improve steering away from the road edges.
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![alt text][center2]
-![alt text][image7]
+![alt text][center2-flipped]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After the collection process, including the downsampling, I had 5204 number of data points.
+I  randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 60 as evidenced by loss function plotted.